 Foundation Repair Methods for the Rest of the Home

 When Reliable Waterproofing & Masonry performs our inspection of your home, we will also make sure to check out the rest of your home’s foundation to make sure that it’s not just your porch that’s affected.
 In many cases, your home will also have sustained foundation damage.
-Porch piers should not be used on your home, and instead there are a few other options that might be best.
-The most common of these would be steel push piers, or foundation piers.
-These piers are also driven deep into the ground, but they are able to carry heavier weights and keep your foundation stable and safe for you and your family.
+Porch piers should not be used on your home, and instead, there are a few other options that might be best.
+The most common of these would be steel push piers or foundation piers.
+These piers are also driven deep into the ground, but they can carry heavier weights and keep your foundation stable and safe for you and your family.

 Prepare Your Home for Graduation

 If you’re hosting a graduation party, the time is now to fix up your sloping porch with porch piers.
 If you’ve let the porch situation go on too long now, let it be a thing of the past.
 It’s as easy as picking up the phone to get the results that you need to make sure that your home looks beautiful and is stable and safe for your guests.

 When you need your sloping porch repaired, think of Reliable Waterproofing & Masonry.
 We’re happy to schedule an estimate and get you a quote.
 Don’t let that sloping porch go on for one more day!